weipe/jobtech-taxonomy-api/README.md

     http://127.0.0.1:4444/taxonomy/swagger-ui

 ## Controlling from nREPL

+Go to project (somewhere in the folder, doesn't matter where, WE THINK) and start your repl.

 To start the HTTP server and any other components such as databases, run the start function: